ReAwaken America Tour: 2022

-In early 2022, Clay Clark began incorporating conspiracy theories about the "Great Reset" into the tour.
+In early 2022, Clay Clark began incorporating conspiracy theories about the Great Reset into the tour.

 At the March event in San Diego, Michael Flynn said, "We need you to charge the machine gun nest….
 Maybe I'm just asking you to dig a little bit deeper there or hold this side of the line, or form up cause we're gonna counterattack over here, and that counterattack is, we're gonna go after school boards."
 This language led some commentators to charge Flynn with inciting violence against educators for allegedly teaching critical race theory.

 One of the themes speakers focused on in 2022 events was the alleged connection between supernatural activity and U.S. politics.
 At the March event in San Diego, for example, one speaker warned, "Do not be surprised if the Angel of Death shows up in Washington."
 At the May event in Myrtle Beach, Mark Burns told the audience, "You wanna get rid of Lindsey Graham?
 Then get rid of the demonic territory that's over the land."
 Roger Stone stated that "there is a Satanic portal above the White House" that first appeared after Joe Biden became president.
 Stone claimed that the portal "must be closed.
 And it will be closed by prayer."

 In July 2022, the Main Street Armory in Rochester, New York, cancelled the ReAwaken America event scheduled there for dates in August, citing “the outpour[ing] of concern from our community.”
 Prior to its cancellation, the bands Japanese Breakfast and Joywave had cancelled events at the Main Street Armory, citing the scheduled ReAwaken America events.

 2023

 In 2023, two regular ReAwaken speakers, Scott McKay and Charlie Ward, became the subject of controversy for their antisemitic views and public praise of Adolf Hitler.
 Both men were dropped from the scheduled ReAwaken event at Trump National Doral.
 The Trump family refused to allow either one onto their property.
 McKay and Ward remain affiliated with ReAwaken in a broader capacity.

 At the second conference at Trump National Doral, Malik Obama was dropped from the schedule for his pro-Hamas views.
-The Trump family refused to allow Malik onto their property.

 Democratic presidential candidate Robert F. Kennedy Jr., who had spoken at ReAwaken events in the past, said he was no longer affiliated with the group and asked to have his photo taken off their website.

 Media Matters reported in October that the tour was scheduled for a two-day appearance at the Trump National Doral Miami golf resort that month.
 Scheduled speakers included Trump family members, former administration officials, Trump attorneys and several others associated with conspiracy theories.